 How to Use Gelling Products

 You add gelling products directing into your pouch each time you empty it.
 Most manufacturers will suggest adding one tablet, sachet or capsule at a time, but if you feel that they aren’t doing a good enough job, you are free to add more.

 I’ve found that most gelling products will work very quickly to solidify your output, usually less than 10 minutes.
 I’ve got a cool video demonstrating how this works using the ConvaTec Diamonds sachets:

-At the time of this writing (Dec 2014), I haven’t used powdered gelling agents, but I can only assume that they will solidify output the fastest of all the types.
+At the time of this writing (June 2017), I haven’t used loose powdered gelling agents, but I can only assume that they will solidify output the fastest of all the types.

 - It is not recommended to use gelling products if you have a urostomy.

 - Keep these products away from moisture!
 If you store your supplies in your bathroom, make sure they are either in a sealed container or airtight Ziploc bag.

 - Get samples before settling on one brand or type of gelling agent; some work better than others.